Adopting these habits can make you look younger

 — Give yourself a hand.
 A study showed people could accurately guess the age of women by looking at their hands.
 Use a good hand cream frequently.

 — Cleanse and moisturize regularly.
 This helps protect skin and keeps it healthy.
 Banish regular soap that can be drying for older skin.
 Avoid skin toners, especially those with an alcohol or astringent base.
 Follow with a good moisturizer, morning and night.
 For the visible signs of skin aging, you may want to consider botox and other cosmetic procedures.
+Procedures like botox are also lasting and can give you confidence.

 — You need the right haircut.
 Long, heavy hair pulls down the face.
 Lifting layers and adding texture to frame the face will take years off.